fenglinliu2022fall/fenglinliu2022fall.github.io/index.md

 # Biography
 Fenglin Liu is a Master student at Peking University.
 His research interests include Computational Biology, Machine Learning and Artificial Intelligence.
-Currently, he works on: 1) Medical Image Computing; 2) Representation / Unsupervised Learning; 3) Natural Language Processing and Generation.
+Currently, he works on: 1) Medical Image Computing; 2) Representation / Unsupervised Learning for Vision and Language; 3) Natural Language Processing and Generation.

 He has published over ten papers in premier ML/AI conferences as the first author (e.g., NeurIPS, CVPR, EMNLP, AAAI, IJCAI, ACMMM) and has been invited to contribute to most premier ML/AI conferences as a (Senior) Program Committee member (i.e., ICML, NeurIPS, ICLR, CVPR, ICCV, ACL, AAAI, IJCAI).